grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I... may know why they are after us."
 Owen hesitated.
 "About a year ago, before I started working on the _Prospect_, I briefly dated an older woman.
 She was a submarine commander's wife..."

-"You fucked this guy's wife Owen?"
+"You had sex with this guy's wife Owen?"
 Percy jumped to the obvious conclusion and was already beginning to get angry.
 "And you didn't fucking tell us earlier?"

+[//]: # (Everything else is fuck this and fuck that, but when it comes to the actual deed its: have sex!)

 "I didn't know it was the same fucking guy!"
 Insisted Owen.
 "There's lots of submarine commanders in the world!
 What are the fucking chances?
 Besides, it didn't seem like he cared that much at the time."